dassencio/mapgen/README.md

 # Description

-`mapgen` is a tool (written in Python 3) which generates maps with customizable markers.
-It takes a YAML file describing the map settings as well as the marker locations and styles as input and generates an HTML page as output.
-This page contains all the necessary JavaScript and CSS code it needs inlined into it, so it can be directly opened in a browser without the need for a web server such as Apache or similar.
-This also means it can be easily shared with others (e.g. via e-mail) or added to an existing webpage through an `<iframe>` element.
+`mapgen` is a tool (written in Python 3) which generates interactive maps with customizable markers.
+It takes a YAML file containing map settings and marker data as input and generates an HTML page as output.
+This page contains all JavaScript and CSS code it needs inlined into it, so it can be directly opened in a web browser (without the need for a web server), shared with others (e.g. via e-mail), or added to an existing webpage through an `<iframe>` element.

 Below is an example of what a typical input YAML file looks like: